 Successful reverse blog

-The trick here would be how do you attract different writers who already has a reputation online and in most cases, they would help you promote your blog by sharing pieces of content that they’ve posted with their audiences, usually on social media.
+The trick here would be how do you attract different writers who already have a reputation online and in most cases, they would help you promote your blog by sharing pieces of content that they’ve posted with their audiences, usually on social media.
 From your end, you will have to have a good moderation plan in place so that you can display content from the guests daily.

-Example of good reverse blog:
+Example of a good reverse blog: